Breiseth Hall 570-408-4235(T) 570-408-7846 (F) Email

-acts as a sounding Board throughout the evolution of the program.
+Advisory Board The Advisory Board to the Graduate Creative Writing Programacts as a sounding board throughout the evolution of the program.
 Members will be consulted not only on strategic issues, such as the program's size and scope, but also on specific curriculum matters, admission standards, faculty, publication venues, and program promotion.

 Board members will be invited to the Wilkes campus to give readings and meet with faculty and students during the January and June residencies.